Alchemilla mollis ‘Auslese’

 Useful for edgings in shady places, as ground cover, and as soothing contrast to brightly colored flowers.
 Can take full sun in cool-summer climates.

-Growing 2 ft. tall and 2 1/2 ft. wide, this carries bright lime green flowers over its medium green leaves.
+Growing 2 ft. tall and 2 1/2 ft. wide, this variety carries bright lime green flowers over its medium green leaves.

 Native to much of the northern hemisphere.
 Flat, basal rosette spreads vigorously by underground runne...